Sclereid: Leaf sclereids

 Leaves contain a variety of types of sclereids.
 In the mesophyll, two distinct sclereid structures are found.
 Sclereids in a diffuse pattern are dispersed throughout the leaf tissue, and sclereids in a terminal pattern are concentrated about the tips of leaf veins.
 Sclereid formations in leaves include the branched sclereids of Trochodendron, the columnar sclereids of Hakea, and the hair-like trichosclereids that branch into air chambers within the leaves of the water lily and yellow pond lily.
 Sclereids can also form part of or the entire epidermis of foliar structures such as the clove scales of Allium sativum.

 Especially interesting are the sclereids in olive leaves.
 They are typically 1 mm in length and are thus named fiberlike sclereids.
 These sclereids permeate the mesophyll as a dense mat.
 During sclerification these fiberlike sclereid cells can increase by several hundred times their original size, compared to other parenchyma cells that only increase by two or three times.

 Fruit sclereids

 Sclereids in fruits vary in form and use.
-In pears, sclereids from concentric clusters that grow about earlier formed sclereids.
+In pears, sclereids form concentric clusters that grow about earlier formed sclereids.
 These pear sclereids, as well as sclereids within quince fruit, often form bordered pits when the cell wall increases in thickness during sclerification.
 In apples, layers of elongated sclereids form the endocarp that encloses the seeds.

 Seed sclereids

 The hardening of seed coats during ripening often occurs through sclerification, when the secondary cell walls are thickened in the epidermis and below the epidermis.
 Leguminous seeds are examples of such sclerification.
 Larger sclereids form columns in the epidermis of pea, bean, and soybean seeds, and bone-shaped osteosclereids occur beneath the epidermis.
-In the seedcoats of coconuts, sclereids possess numerous bordered pits.
-These larger macrosclereids found in seedcoats are of protodermal origin.
+In the seed coats of coconuts, sclereids possess numerous bordered pits.
+These larger macrosclereids found in seed coats are of protodermal origin.